Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 ## JavaScript Operator Precedence

-Computations with the operators are done in a certain.
+Computations with the operators are done in a certain order.
 This is known as operator precedence.

 - _Parentheses ()_ - Evaluate expressions inside parentheses first.
 - _Exponentiation \*\*_ - Right-to-left.